sodafoundation/documentation/content/guides/developer-guides/orchestration/_index.md

 ## Adding Services into OpenSDS
 OpenSDS has different Services for Orchestrating the tasks.
 These services are grouped under a category.
 Ex: provision-volume Service is grouped under 'Provisioning'.
 Each service consists of workflow.
-Like the provision-volume service under the 'Provisioning' group consist of `'opensds.provision-volume'`. bucket-migration service under the 'Migration' group consist of `'opensds.bucket-migration'` workflow
+Like the provision-volume service under the 'Provisioning' group consist of `opensds.provision-volume`. bucket-migration service under the 'Migration' group consist of `opensds.bucket-migration` workflow
 Developer can define their own 'Group' and Service name.
-To Add a service for a workflow in OpenSDS, orchestration cli '`orchctl`' Check '`orchctl`' help options for register a service
+To Add a service for a workflow in OpenSDS, orchestration cli `orchctl` Check `orchctl` help options for register a service
 ```
 $ orchctl service add <service_reg_data>
 ```